-During the Reporting Period, PAS continued to be an engaged member of the Voluntary Principles on Security and Human Rights Initiative and continued to maintain Company alignment with the standard.
+During the Reporting Period, PAS achieved full membership status of the Voluntary Principles on Security and Human Rights Initiative and continued to maintain Company alignment with the standard.
 The Company also maintained its compliance with the requirements of the UNICEF Child Rights and Security Checklist.